qmsk/snmpbot/README.md

 }
 ```

-The response includes the probed MIBs.
+The given SNMP host will be probed for supported MIBs.

+***NOTE***: The `?snmp=` query parameter works for all host API paths, but is ignored for configured hosts.

 #### `GET /api/hosts/:host/`